Should You Report Child Abuse?

-In every state and US territory, there are laws that protect children from child abuse.
 Anyone who suspects any form of abuse should report the child abuse immediately.
 If you believe someone is abusing or neglecting a child, you can anonymously report it.
-Witnesses should either call authorities, social workers, educators, healthcare workers, and even 911 at any time.
+Witnesses can call any law enforcement, social worker, educator, and even healthcare worker at any time.

 How To Report Child Abuse

-There are several ways witnesses can report child abuse.
-Most of these services will allow child abuse witnesses to report the abuse anonymously.
-Witnesses can either call, text, or file a report form with your local state.
+There are several ways you can report child abuse.
+Witnesses can either call, text, or file a report form with their state’s child abuse tipline.

-If the abused child is someone the witness would like to remain in contact with, please contact a lawyer.
+If the abused child is someone you would like to remain in contact with, please contact a lawyer.
 A lawyer can help report the abuse while ensuring that the child does not end up in the wrong custody.
-My Case Helper works with qualified partners nationwide who can assist you.

 - Calling or texting the National Childhelp Hotline at 1.800.4.A.CHILD (1.800.422.4453)